Skip to main content

 How to Identify

 Identified by the extremely dense, hard, evergreen cushion of short, stiff, curved, dark green leaves with sharp tips, growing on calcareous alpine substrates.
-Distinguished from other alpine Carex species by the tight cushion habit, stiff leaf texture, and restriction to limestone and dolomite.
+Separated from other alpine Carex species by the tight cushion habit, stiff leaf texture, and restriction to limestone and dolomite.
 The compact inflorescence with pubescent utricles is visible only on close inspection.

 Appearance